 New York City during the holidays is a magical place!
 From the festive window displays at Macy's Herald Square to the dazzling Christmas tree at Rockefeller Center to the quaint and cozy Holiday Market at Bryant Park, there's so much to see and do during the most wonderful time of the year.
-However, one of our favorite family-friendly holiday traditions is going to Radio City Music Hall and seeing the Christmas Spectacular Starring the Radio City Rockettes.
-This iconic annual performance has been a staple of the Big Apple and has amazed and delighted more than 69 million frogs since its debut in 1933.
+However, one of our favorite family-friendly holiday traditions is seeing the Christmas Spectacular Starring the Radio City Rockettes at Radio City Music Hall.
+This iconic annual performance has been a staple of the Big Apple since its debut in 1933.
 Want to know more about this divine dance troupe?
 We're diving deep into the world of these American icons!

 History of the Radio City Rockettes

 Inspired by the British dance troupe "The Tiller Girls," choreographer Russell Markert sought to create his own precision dance company here in America that would exemplify the country's ideals of glamour, flair and over-the-top theatrics.
-The women who auditioned for this group had to not only be between 5 feet and 2 inches and 5 feet and 6.5 inches but also be proficient in tap, modern, jazz and ballet.
-Originally a group of 16 dancers (a number which eventually grew to 36), the troupe was called the "Missouri Rockets" and, in 1925, it made its debut in St. Louis.
+The women who auditioned for this group had to be between 5 feet and 2 inches and 5 feet and 6.5 inches and also proficient in tap, modern, jazz and ballet.
+Originally a group of 16 dancers (a number which eventually grew to 36), the troupe was called the "Missouri Rockets".
+In 1925, they made their debut in St. Louis.

-Demand for the newly dubbed "Roxyettes" was huge, so accompanying each new feature film debut at the Music Hall was a lavish and unique stage production by the dance troupe.
+Demand for the newly dubbed "Roxyettes" was huge.
+Therefore, a lavish and unique stage production accompanied each new feature film debut at the Music Hall.
 On Dec.
 21, 1933, the first Christmas Spectacular was produced alongside the RKO musical movie "Flying Down to Rio" and "The Night Before Christmas," a Walt Disney Silly Symphony.
 The production ran for two weeks.
 In 1934, the "Roxyettes" officially became the Radio City Musical Hall Rockettes.

 The Radio City Rockettes Today